msaini26/subagents-directory/README.md

 A public-safe library of reusable agent definitions for product, design, engineering, research, review, and quality workflows.

 These agents are intentionally generic.
-They do not include proprietary product details, customer names, internal terminology, private roadmaps, or company-specific process language.
-Use them as starting points and customize them inside your own private workspace.
+They do not include specific product details, customer names, company terminology, private roadmaps, or company-specific process language.
+Use them as starting points and customize them inside your enterprise or personal use case.

 ## What's Included